 For the HPME application, students must submit a secondary school report, counselor recommendation, and English teacher recommendation, in addition to exam scores.

 Below, we’ll take a closer look at the HPME admissions process.

 Before submitting an application request, students are expected to familiarize themselves with the following entrance requirements.

-- 4 units Mathematics, including differential and integral calculus
+- 4 units of mathematics, including differential and integral calculus

-- 1 unit Chemistry (AP Chemistry strongly preferred)*
+- 1 unit of chemistry (AP Chemistry strongly preferred)*

-- 2 units Foreign Language (3 or 4 units of the same language preferred)
+- 2 units of a foreign language, though 3 or 4 units of the same language are preferred

 A strong performance in chemistry, mathematics, and English is most important.